signalfx/sapm-proto/README.md

 SAPM (Splunk APM Protocol) ProtoBuf schema.

-Schema definition is in samp.proto and imports Jaeger model.proto that is vendored.
+Schema definition is in sapm.proto and imports Jaeger model.proto that is vendored.

 Use `make` to generate Go ProtoBuf code.